diffbot/docs/docs/dql-excel.md

 You can also decide the name of the sheet the output will be written to.
 By default it will be written to a sheet called **Organizations Output**.
 After finalizing the search results output format and scope, scroll to the bottom of the Output Details screen and click the **Execute** button.
 The results of your search will begin to flow into the sheet called **Organizations Output** or whatever sheet name you specified in the Output details screen.

-When the data finishes loading the screen will still display “Please Wait’ but will indicate **Done.
+When the data finishes loading the screen will still display “Please Wait“ but will indicate **Done.
 Time Elapsed...** in the white section of the status box as displayed below:

 ![](/img/dql/excel29.png)